Fire, theft and vandalism

 If necessary, we will assess the damage and determine whether your vehicle can be repaired.

 If your vehicle was stolen, we will assess its replacement value.

-Damage estimate available in Client Centre
+Consult the damage estimate in Client Centre

 We determine the terms of the settlement according to the coverage in your contract.

-Settlement amount available in Client Centre
+See the settlement amount in Client Centre

 Repair or replacement